Have you ever wondered how Introverted Intuition works?

 What does this mean though?
 What is the unconscious or collective unconscious?

 According to Jung, the psyche is made up of three separate but interacting systems.
 These three systems include the ego, the unconscious, and the collective unconscious.

 The collective unconscious contains universal primordial images and ideas.
-These symbols might include things like the Great Mother, the Wise Old Man, the Shadow, the Tower, Water, the Tree of Life, and many more.
+Archetypes and symbols like the tree of life, the wise old man, or the great mother live here.
 Carl Jung believed that the collective unconscious had great influence over people and worked to add meaning and depth to life’s experiences.
 He found that these archetypal images were prevalent across various cultures and throughout various times in history, and so believed that they had some unconscious power in all civilizations.